riyazpt/file-formatter/README.md

 [1] Xml

 4 User selects the one of the option.Based on the option selected csv file would be converted to corresponding format.
+Note:if folder is not created on storage then type php artisan optimize:clear i command line and close the folder and reopen it and repeat step 1 to 4.

 ### API Specification